truenas/documentation/content/Contributing/_index.md

 {{< include file="/static/includes/ProposeArticleChange.md" >}}
 {{< /hint >}}

 The open source TrueNAS project welcomes contributions to the project.
-We also welcome changes to articles found in the TrueNAS Documenation Hub.
+We also welcome changes to articles found in the TrueNAS Documentation Hub.

 Contributions to the TrueNAS open source projects are made through GitHub.
 For more information see [Issue reporting]({{< relref "/contributing/IssueReporting/_index.md" >}})